Increasing arc-connectivity by bounded- and fixed-size inversions: Characterising the (k,p) -invertible digraphs

 {\bf Case 2:} $p \equiv 1\pmod 4$.

 In this case, using an argument similar to the previous case, we obtain that \eqp{5}-inversions can be simulated by a set of \eqp{p}-inversions. \begin{claim} For any set $R \subseteq V(D)$ of size $5$, there exists a set of \eqp{p}-inversions simulating the inversion of $R$. \end{claim} \begin{proofclaim} Let $X$ be an arbitrary set of $p-3$ vertices disjoint from $R$, which exists as $n\geq p+2$.
 Let $X_1,\dots,X_{\ell}$ be all subsets of $Z$ of size precisely $p-5$, and for each $i\in [\ell]$, let $Y_i=X_i\cup R$.
-An analysis identical to the one from Case~1 shows that inverting successively $Y_1,\dots,Y_{\ell}$ reverses precisely $D[R]$. \end{proofclaim}
+An analysis identical to the one from Case~1 shows that inverting $\Ycal = \{Y_1,\dots,Y_{\ell}\}$ simulates the inversion of $R$. \end{proofclaim}

 Using Claim~\ref{claim:simulating_5_inversions}, we obtain the following.